Meanwhale/MeanscriptCS/README.md

 # MeanscriptCS

 Meanscript serializes data in human-readable script and compact bytecode.
+It's still work-in-progress, but getting close to be practical tool, once I get some last fundamental pieces together.

 # Featuring

-- Scripting language
+- Scripting language.
-- Bytecode format
+- Bytecode format.
 - Basic data types, like integers, floats, and text.
 Strong typing.
 - Data structures, arrays, map (dictionary)
-- C# API to read and write data
+- C# API to read and write data.
-- GUI
+- GUI.

 <b>Upcoming features</b>

 - Generate C# classes by using data structure (schema) described in Meanscript.
 That's how you could read and write data objects directly from your source, like in <a href=https://en.wikipedia.org/wiki/Protocol_Buffers>Protobuf</a>.
-- Command line tool
+- Command line tool.
 - Functions, conditions, loops, i.e. programming features that already are in the core of Meanscript but are disabled for now due to recent refactorings.

 # Examples